Today, we will learn how to clear variables in Python. Let’s say you created a variable initially, and you no longer require it.

 So, keeping it is useless and is wasting memory as well.
 Therefore, you can do two things.
-If the variable is not required later, then you can delete it completely.
+If the variable is not required later, you can delete it completely.
 Otherwise, you can clear its value.

 If you delete a variable, you cannot use it later as it will be removed from the memory.
 You can delete a variable using the del keyword.
 Let’s take an example.